 Participate as a group, family or individual.
 The John Muir Award can complement what you already do, or be used as a starting point for new activity.

 It’s open to all.
-We don’t set rigid guidelines for younger ages, however each participant should understand and meet Award Criteria – generally this works best at later stage of primary and beyond.
+We don’t set rigid guidelines for participation; however each participant should understand and meet Award Criteria – generally this works best with participants working at later stage of primary education and beyond.
 Adults are welcome to get involved too – on their own, in groups, or alongside younger participants.
-We have created a Family Award that welcomes involvement as a family unit and can include all ages.
+We have created a Family Award that welcomes involvement as a family unit and can include all ages and abilities.

 If you are unsure about suitability for you or your group, click here for guidance.

 Groups and organisations that successfully deliver the John Muir Award become 'Providers'.
 Find out more here.

 For detailed guidance on this process, see the Information Handbook.

 For an overview of Award criteria and levels click here.

 - Plan your activities and fill in a Proposal Form.
 Send it to us (see below for contacts) and keep a copy yourself.
 We'll discuss this with you, agree it and register your interest.
 Use it for Discovery, Explorer and Conserver level.
 Send a copy of your Proposal Form at least 2 weeks before the start of your activity.

 - Review your activity and send us a Certificate Request Form as your activity is coming to an end.
 You'll be contacted to discuss and confirm this.